microsoft/pai/manual/cluster-user/advanced-jobs.md

 Firstly, let's look at `Retry count` and `Completion policy`.

-In `Completion policy`, there is settings for `Min Failed Instances` and `Min Succeed Instances`. `Min Failed Instances` means number of failed tasks to fail the entire job.
+In `Completion policy`, there are settings for `Min Failed Instances` and `Min Succeed Instances`. `Min Failed Instances` means the number of failed tasks to fail the entire job.
 It should be -1 or no less than 1.
-If it is set to -1, the job will always succeed regardless any task failure.
-Default value is 1, which means 1 failed task will cause an entire failure. `Min Succeed Instances` means number of succeeded tasks to succeed the entire job.
+If it is set to -1, the job will always succeed regardless of any task failure.
+Default value is 1, which means 1 failed task will cause an entire job failure. `Min Succeed Instances` means the number of succeeded tasks to succeed the entire job.
 It should be -1 or no less than 1.
-If it is set to -1, the job will only succeed until all tasks are completed and minFailedInstances is not triggered.
+If it is set to -1, the job will only succeed until all tasks are completed and `Min Failed Instances` is not triggered.
 Default value is -1.

-If a job doesn't succeed after the check of `Completion policy`, the failure is caused by an unknown error, and `Retry count` is larger than 0, the whole job will be retried.
+If a job doesn't succeed after it satisfies `Completion policy`, the failure is caused by an unknown error, and `Retry count` is larger than 0, the whole job will be retried.
 Set `Retry count` to a larger number if you need more retries.

-Finally, for `Task retry count`, it is the desired retry number for a single task.
+Finally, for `Task retry count`, it is the maximum retry number for a single task.
 A special notice is that, this setting won't work unless you set `extras.gangAllocation` to `false` in the [job protocol](#Job-Protocol-Export-and-Import-Jobs).

 ## Job Protocol, Export and Import Jobs